 Other circumstances where a Binding Financial Agreement may be the better post-separation option can include more complex property settlements involving business interests, or for making binding spousal maintenance arrangements.

 The best way to determine whether a Binding Financial Agreement or Consent Orders are the best property settlement option in your circumstances is to seek legal advice from an experienced family lawyer before embarking on this journey.
-McNamara & Associates provide a free initial family consultation to discuss your options and advise you of the most suitable way forward for you.
+McNamara Law provide a 1/2 hour free initial family consultation to discuss your options and advise you of the most suitable way forward for you.